MBBS Subjects

 Anatomy

 Neuroanatomy, Microanatomy, and Genetics all are comprehensively dealt with in the Anatomy course.
-Here, the student learns about the tissues and organs, their types, their internal structure, and learn about various relationships among them in the human body.
+Here, the student learns about the tissues and organs, their types, and their internal structure, and learns about various relationships among them in the human body.
 This MBBS course also deals extensively with the central nervous system’s basic composition.
 Genetic configuration, inheritance, and mutations are some of the other topics.

 Genetics

 Genetics is so vast that it deserves a whole course.
-Cell division, DNA, chromosomes, gene classification, sex determination, abnormalities, and birth-related diseases, genital development from conception till birth, and syndromes connected to genetic mutations and are all discussed under the head of genetics.
+Cell division, DNA, chromosomes, gene classification, sex determination, abnormalities, birth-related diseases, genital development from conception till birth, and syndromes connected to genetic mutations are all discussed under the head of genetics.
 Genetical research is still expanding and there is huge scope for students willing to make a career in it.

 Biochemistry